simjanos-dev/LinguaCafe/resources/vue3/README.md

-This is just a boilerplate for migrating LinguaCafe to Vue3.
+This is for migrating LinguaCafe to Vue3 in the future.
 Currently this is just something I play around with.